Monday, 3 October 2011

 milled black pepper

-2 packs (about 500 g) portabellini or button mushrooms, finely chopped
+2 packs (about 500 g) portabellini mushrooms, finely chopped

 a large sprig of fresh rosemary

-At least 8 hours before you start the recipe (preferably a day in advance), prepare the fillet.
-Trim off any sinew or silvery membrane.
-Using a ruler, measure out 30 cm of the thicker end of the fillet, and cut off the remaining thin end (save for a stir-fry or steak sandwich.)
+At least eight hours before you start the recipe, prepare the fillet.
+Trim off any sinew or silvery membrane (see Cook's Notes).
+Using a ruler, measure out 30 cm of the thicker end of the fillet, and cut off the remaining thin end (save this for a stir-fry or steak sandwich.)

-Put a 60-cm long sheet of clingfilm lengthways on your counter, place the fillet on top and wrap the plastic tightly around the meat, twisting the ends in opposite directions, as if you are making a Christmas cracker.
-Continue twisting until you have a neat, tight, evenly thick roll, like a giant salami.
-Tuck the twisted ends under the roll, place on a plate and refrigerate.
+Put a 60-cm-long sheet of clingfilm lengthways on your counter, place the fillet on top and wrap the plastic tightly around the meat, twisting the ends as if you are making a Christmas cracker.
+Continue twisting until you have a tight, neat, evenly thick roll that looks like a giant salami.
+Tuck the twisted ends under the roll, place on a plate and refrigerate for eight hours.

-Heat the oven to 220ºC.
-Cut the fillet, straight through the clingfilm, into 6 medallions each 5 cm thick (again, measure them with a ruler).
-Peel off the plastic and tie a piece of kitchen string around the 'waist' of each one.
+While the oven is heating, cut the fillet, straight through the clingfilm, into six medallions each 5 cm thick (again, measure them with a ruler, or weigh them using a digital scale - they should weigh 150 grams each, or as close as you can get to this).
+Peel off the plastic and tie a piece of kitchen string firmly around the 'waist' of each one.
 This will help the meat hold its shape during the initial browning.
 Set aside.

-Put a new sheet of clingfilm on your counter and unroll the puff pastry onto it.
-Gently roll out the pastry using a lightly floured rolling pin so it's 1-2 cm bigger on all four sides.
-Now mark out 6 circles that are 1 cm (10 mm) bigger in diameter than the medallions of fillet steak you've just cut.
+Put a new sheet of clingfilm on your counter, dust it with a little flour and unroll the puff pastry onto it.
+Gently roll out the pastry using a lightly floured rolling pin so it's one centimetre bigger on all four sides.
+Now mark out 6 circles that are half a centimetre (5 mm) bigger in diameter than the medallions of fillet steak you've just cut.
 You can do this by placing a medallion on the pastry and cutting round it with a sharp knife, or using a suitably sized bowl to mark a circle before cutting it out.
 Prick the circles all over with a fork and place them on a baking sheet lined with a piece of greaseproof baking paper.
 Put them in the hot oven and bake for 8-10 minutes, or until they are risen and a light golden colour.
 Remove from the oven, brush the tops with beaten egg, then return them to the oven for 4-5 minutes, or until golden brown and completely dry to the touch.
 Lift the circles from the paper and place them on a wire rack to cool.

 Melt the butter over a medium-high heat in the same pan in which you fried the steak.
 Add the mushrooms and rosemary sprig and fry for 4-5 minutes, or until the mushrooms are soft.
 Add the wine and garlic and cook for a further 4 minutes, or until the liquid in the pan has completely evaporated.
 If you're using chicken-liver pâté, stir it in now.
 Season to taste with salt and pepper.
-Remove the rosemary sprig and set the mixture aside to cool
+Remove the rosemary sprig and set the mixture aside to cool.
+(A few drops of truffle oil added to the mushrooms at this stage will elevate this dish; if you have some of this elixir in your cupboard, now is the time to use it.)

 To assemble the Wellingtons, divide the mushroom mixture into six portions and pat a generous layer onto the top of each pastry circle.
-Remove the string from the steak medallions, pat their undersides quite dry on kitchen paper and place them on top of the mushroom layer.
-Season with salt, to taste.
+Remove the string from the steak medallions, pat them quite dry on kitchen paper and place them on top of the mushroom layers.
+Season the stacks with salt, to taste.

-Unroll the second rectangle of pastry on a sheet of clingfilm.
-Cut it into four equal rectangles.
-Put one rectangle onto a board and gently roll it out with a floured rolling pin to form it into piece big enough to cover a fillet stack completely.
+Unroll the second rectangle of pastry on a sheet of lightly floured clingfilm.
+Cut it into four equal circles, each one about a centimetre bigger than the pastry bases you cut from the first circle.
+Put one circle onto a board and very gently roll it out with a floured rolling pin to form it into piece big enough to cover a fillet stack completely.
 Put a fillet stack on a plate and drape the pastry over it, as if you're throwing a cloth over a table so its edges drape onto the floor.
-Trim the bits draping onto the 'floor' into a rough circle, then tuck them neatly under the pastry base.
+Neatly tuck the edges under the pastry base.
 (If you like, you can flip the whole bundle over to do this).
 If there are any tears, patch them with bits of left-over pastry.
-Repeat the process for the remaining two stacks, using half of the third roll of pastry.
-Shape the parcels between your palms to form nice neat towers.
+Repeat the process for the remaining two stacks, using the remaining pastry.
+Shape and nudge the parcels between your palms to form nice neat towers.
 Brush the pastry all over with beaten egg, and use the left-over trimmings to add some leaves, roses and similar extravagant flourishes to the top.
 Brush the trimmings with beaten egg.
-Now use the tip of a sharp knife to cut a 4-mm slit in the top of each Wellington so steam can escape.
-Put the parcels in the fridge for 15 minutes to firm up, then brush with another layer of egg.
+Now use the tip of a sharp knife to cut a four-millimetre slit in the top of each Wellington, so steam can escape.
+Put the parcels in the fridge for 30 minutes to firm up, then brush with another coating of egg.

-At this point, you can refrigerate the parcels for up to eight hours (but make sure that the pastry bases, the mushrooms and the steaks have cooled to room temperature before you assemble the parcels, and take the parcels out of the fridge to come to room temperature at least an hour before you bake them).
+At this point, you can refrigerate the parcels, lightly covered with clingfilm, for up to 24 hours, but make sure that the pastry bases, the mushrooms and the steaks have cooled to room temperature before you assemble the parcels, and take them out of the fridge 30 minutes before you bake them.

 Bake the Wellingtons on a sheet lined with greaseproof baking paper at 200º C (or 210º C if you don't have a fan-assisted oven).
-For a steak that is perfect rose-pink inside, baked them for about 20 minutes.
+For a pastry parcel containing a steak weighing 150 grams, 20 minutes will give you a perfect rose-pink.
 If you want a bloody steak, cook them for about 15 minutes, and if it's well done you're after, 25-30 minutes.
+As mentioned in my introduction above, it's not a bad idea to make an extra Wellington, using a left-over fillet medallion of the same weight, to use as a 'guinea-pig'.

-Serve piping hot with a sauce of your choice and a green salad.
+Serve piping hot with a sauce of your choice.

 Serves 6.